Jamie12341324/project1/README.md

 1. write a html unordered list for the testimonials
 2. Write some font awesome links to use star icons in the review star ratings
 3. Use Bootstrap's grid system to make sure the testimonials section is responsive
+# Later I put some different things on my github project like
+# Acceptance criteria
+1. User story 4 have a table of facts and fictional monsters
+2. User story 3 A booking form for watching films
+3. User story 2 The main page features a table with different prices
+4. User story 1 The homepage features symbols for age ratings and what they mean
+5. User story 1 A list of films that are available with the relevent age ratings
+6. User story 1 Each official age rating symbol is matched with a monster at the stage of its life that represents the age of the people who are allowed to see it.
+# Task
+1. User story 4 Make a table of information about fictional monsters
+2. User story 3 Make a form for booking films to watch
+3. User story 3 Make a table using html tags to show different prices
+4. User story 1 Integrate some age rating symbols using image tags to the website
+5. User story 1 Make an unordered list of films next to symbols for there age rating
+6. User story 1 Source some images of different aged monster to use with image tags
 # Scope Challenge
 Feature|Difficulty
 ---|---